scott2000/answerset/README.md

 Then, combining characters are grouped for the final difference, which then uses a similar algorithm to the default implementation.
 Comments are only compared if they are given when typing the answer in.

+## Changelog

+2023-11-26:

+* Added configuration options in Anki Add-on config page.
+* Comments are now disabled by default, but can be enabled in config.
+* Lenient validation can now be disabled in config.
+* Missing periods are now ignored by default, but this can be changed in config.

+2023-11-15:

+* Added support for optional text in brackets.
+* Comments now must have a space immediately before them.

+2023-07-13:

+* Added support for alternatives separated by slashes.

+2023-06-15:

+* Fixed handling of HTML tags in expected answer.

 ## Bugs